h1yung/PyUpBit/README.md

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->

+We used PyCharm to conduct our tests, /ucb, /upbit for algorithms, /tests for running testing scripts, and rest of the files for compression for memory usage improvement as well as creating and visualizing data.

 <!-- CONTACT -->
 ## Contact